-You could simply remove the host centos16 from the Common_Linux group, however in this scenario the Common_Linux group is being used for other common services.
+Obviously, you could just remove the host centos16 from the Common_Linux group, however in this scenario the Common_Linux group is being used for other common services.
 If you were to remove the host centos16 from the Common_Linux group, then all those other common services would not be assigned to the host centos16.